atelierspierrot/assets-manager/README.md

 ==============

 [![documentation](http://img.ateliers-pierrot-static.fr/read-the-doc.svg)](http://docs.ateliers-pierrot.fr/assets-manager/)

 A [Composer](http://getcomposer.org/) plugin to manage `***-assets` package type.
-For more info, see <http://assetsmanager.ateliers-pierrot.fr/>.
+To begin, have a look at <http://assetsmanager.ateliers-pierrot.fr/>.

 How does it work?